Taritsyn/BundleTransformer/src/BundleTransformer.SassAndScss/readme.txt

    =============
    RELEASE NOTES
    =============
-   LibSass Host was updated to version 1.3.0.
+   Added support of the LibSass version 3.6.4.

    ====================
    POST-INSTALL ACTIONS